 Study of special topics and special interest courses in geology.
-These courses offer special instruction in current will include plate tectonics, radiometric age dating, relative topics in geology.
+These courses offer special instruction in current topics in geology.
 May consist of specialized geology courses offered to technical personnel of area companies, agencies, or other select groups in the community.
 Lecture and lab hours variable.